 - Participate in WashU chapter inductee reception.

-- Represent WashU’s BGHS chapter and may be asked to speak at events.
+- Represent WashU’s BGHS chapter, assist in the selection process for the annual WashU Bouchet Speaker event and may be asked to speak at events.

 Members of the BGHS at Washington University receive: